davidcunha/instafeed.es6/README.md

 Instafeed is a dead-simple way to add Instagram photos to your website.
 No jQuery required, just good 'ol plain javascript.

-This is a continuation and a remake of [Steven Schobert's original instafeed.js](https://github.com/stevenschobert/instafeed.js) in order to provide ES6 support.
+This is a continuation and a remake of [Steven Schobert's original instafeed.js](https://github.com/stevenschobert/instafeed.js) in ES6 with Babel.

 ## :warning: IMPORTANT!
 Instagram is changing the API that Instafeed depends on.